 Insurance companies requesting full medical records

-This guidance is to assist GPs who are asked to provide information to insurance companies.
 These fees are for guidance only.
-It is up to the individual doctor and relevant insurance company to negotiate and agree an acceptable fee.
+It is up to the doctor and insurance company to negotiate an acceptable fee.

-It reflects the advice from the Information Commissioner’s Office that use of the subject access request (SAR) provisions of the Data Protection Act 1998 (DPA) is not an appropriate mechanism by which medical information should be provided to the insurance industry.
+This guidance reflects the advice from the Information Commissioner’s Office that use of SARs (subject access requests) is not appropriate to provide medical information to the insurance industry.

-Where reports are still being requested by insurance companies, the process of applying for life assurance should run smoothly with the minimum of disruption to doctors and their patients.
+Providing a life assurance report should run smoothly with minimum disruption to doctors and their patients.

 We would expect doctors to abide by the following principles:

-- The information should be provided in the manner requested and be as complete as possible.
-This should prevent needless issuing of additional questionnaires or requests for clarification, or further information on the original report, which do not command a further fee.
+- the information should be provided in the manner requested and be as complete as possible.
+This should prevent needless issuing of additional questionnaires or requests for clarification, which do not command a further fee

-- The report should be returned within 20 working days of receipt of the request.
-We acknowledge that insurance companies may ask for a more speedy response in exceptional circumstances, for example in connection with the completion of a loan.
+- the report should be returned within 20 working days of receipt of the request, sometimes sooner in exceptional circumstances

-- When an insurance applicant is declined or postponed as a result of a medical disclosure that they have made on the application form, the insurance company will give the reason for declination to the applicant.
+- when an insurance applicant is declined or postponed as a result of a medical disclosure on the application form, the insurance company will give the reason for declination to the applicant

-- However, if a new or poorly controlled medical condition is revealed on the GPR or following a medical examination, and not disclosed on the application form, the insurance company will inform the GP.
+- if a new or poorly controlled medical condition is revealed on the GPR or following a medical examination, and not disclosed on the application form, the insurance company will inform the GP

-- Under this Act, if a patient indicates that they wish to see the report before it is despatched, the GP should refrain from sending it for 21 days from the receipt of the request for the report.
+- under this Act, if a patient requests to see the report before it is despatched, the GP should refrain from sending it for 21 days from the receipt of the request for the report

 Fees and private medical insurance companies

-Fees are offered to GPs by some private medical insurance companies for medical reports on prospective subscribers for private medical insurance (PMI) policies.
+Fees are offered to GPs by some private medical insurance companies for medical reports on prospective subscribers for private medical insurance.

 We do not recommend fees for this work and would advise doctors to charge at their private rate.

-The Professional Fees Committee has not supported the introduction of these targeted reports, and therefore there is no recommended fee.
+The BMA has not supported the introduction of these targeted reports, and therefore there is no recommended fee.

-We would advise that doctors' charge at their own rate for undertaking targeted reports.
-It should also be noted however, that there is no obligation on the doctor to undertake this work, but where the work is declined the doctor-patient relationship should be considered.
+We would advise that doctors charge at their own rate for undertaking targeted reports.
+There is no obligation on the doctor to undertake this work, but you should consider how this might impact the patient-doctor relationship.

 Reports for patients taken ill abroad

-Consent is needed before information is disclosed to insurance companies for the purpose of verifying claims, for example before a company organises repatriation of a policy holder taken ill abroad.
-In such cases, the company must approach the policy holder for permission to release sufficient information to verify the claim.
+Consent is needed before information is disclosed to insurance companies for the purpose of verifying claims, for example before a company organises repatriation of a policy holder (or their relative if their illness affects the policy holder’s holiday duration) taken ill abroad.
+In such cases, the company must approach the policy holder, and/or their relative, for permission and provide evidence to the doctor.

 The insurance company will explain what information is required in each case.

-The view of the Professional Fees Committee is that if the above conditions are met then GPs should aim to co-operate with any reasonable requests.
+The view of the BMA is that if the above conditions are met then GPs should aim to co-operate with any reasonable requests.
 GPs should not however be blackmailed with any threats that certain action will compromise the validity of the patient's insurance and the repatriation process.